You are now in the main content area

 Interview by Daniela Olariu, (School of Journalism ’17)

-Jeff Semple, (School of Journalism ’08), is the Senior Correspondent and Video Journalist for Global National News and host of the "Russia Rising" podcast.
+Jeff Semple, (School of Journalism ’08), was the Senior Correspondent and Video Journalist for Global National News and host of the "Russia Rising" podcast, when this Q&A was conducted.
 He was formerly Global's Europe Bureau Chief.

 What did you originally see yourself doing when you first enrolled in journalism school?